valeryjaspers/design-workshop/connect-2022/3-sidebar-menu.md

 Can you implement this?

 Note that this should have no effect on small screens: the hamburger icon should then still be visible.

+# Up Next

+Done with this exercise?
+[Continue to the Dropdown Menu exercise](4-dropdown-menu.md)

+Or if these exercises were too easy for you or you would like to learn more about this specific subject, feel free to try out the optional exercises below first!

 ## Optional exercises